 Your passwords must be:

-3. Memorable: You can keep track of all your passwords, whether by writing them down and keeping the paper in a safe place or by using a password management solution.
+3. Memorable: You can keep track of all your passwords, whether by writing them down and keeping the paper in a safe place or using a password management solution.

 With the proper tools to encrypt passwords, creating memorable and unique protective passwords is easier than it was before.
 Be sure to be vigilant and act speedily in the case of a breach notification, or you’ll be giving the hacker the time he needs to decrypt your passwords and access your data.